openstack-archive/fuel-docs/devdocs/packaging/perestroika.rst

 Every package is built in a clean and up-to-date buildroot.
-Packages, their dependencies, and build dependencies are fully self-contained for each Mirantis OpenStack release.
+Packages, their dependencies, and build dependencies are fully self-contained for each OpenStack release.
 Any package included in any release can be rebuilt at any point in time using only the packages from that release.

 The package build CI is reproducible and can be recreated from scratch in a repeatable way.